backdrop-contrib/ubercart/shipping/uc_usps/UPGRADING.md

 When the App is created, you will see some details about it.
 Two are very important:

-* Consumer Key — this is the "Client ID" that you will need to enter into Ubercart settings.
+* Consumer Key — this is the "Consumer Key" that you will need to enter into Ubercart settings.
-* Consumer Secret — this is the "Client Secret" that you will need to enter into Ubercart settings.
+* Consumer Secret — this is the "Consumer Secret" that you will need to enter into Ubercart settings.

 Both of these are required for Ubercart to obtain an access token in order to do rate lookups.
 Copy them both, and keep them in a safe place (ideally, an encrypted safe place).